What are SBA Loans?

 All business owners with a 20% stake or greater must sign a personal guarantee.
 If the business defaults on the loans, the business owner’s personal assets are at risk.

 The loan application process also requires a lot of patience and having enough runway to wait for approval.
-Aspiring applicants might wait weeks to get a determination on if the SBA will guarantee the loan.
+Aspiring applicants might wait weeks to get a determination on whether the SBA will guarantee the loan.

 Pros & Cons